All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch between platforms if my needs change?

 Yes, patients can transition between platforms, though this requires coordination between medical teams and potential washout periods for certain medications.
-Both platforms provide medical records and treatment summaries to facilitate transitions when medically appropriate.
+Both platforms provide medical records and treatment summaries to help with transitions when medically appropriate.

 Ready to Start Your Weight Loss Goals?